wynnsben/wynnsben.github.io/README.md

 ## About

-I'm Andrew Diola, an aspiring SOC Analyst building hands-on detection and response skills outside the classroom.
+I'm Edwin Bello, an aspiring SOC Analyst building hands-on detection and response skills outside the classroom.
 With a solid foundational background in IT support and networking, I’ve always been fascinated by how adversaries exploit system vulnerabilities.
 This curiosity drove me to transition into cybersecurity, where I can actively defend digital assets.
 I am currently targeting an entry-level SOC Analyst role where I can apply my investigative mindset and help organizations mitigate real-time threats.

 **Lab stack:** Splunk Enterprise · BOTSv2 Dataset · Wireshark · Kali Linux · [Honeypot tool] · [Ticketing platform]